Panniculectomy in Cape Girardeau, MO

 A tummy tuck, or abdominoplasty, is usually more of a cosmetic procedure, removing excess wrinkled skin and subcutaneous fat from the abdomen and tightening the underlying muscles.
 There are options for a full tummy tuck with incisions from hip to hip, where the skin is tightened from just below the ribs to above the pubic area, as well as a mini tummy tuck from the belly button down.
 Liposuction is not part of the process with a full tummy tuck due to complications with the blood supply that could occur.
 However, if a patient undergoes a mini tummy tuck, liposuction is part of the procedure and will blend upper and lower stomach areas together smoothly.

 In contrast, a panniculectomy is performed when the patient’s pannus, or excess skin on the stomach that can hang down over genitals and thighs, causes discomfort to the patient.
 It may be difficult to keep up proper hygiene and irritations such as rashes may form.
 It may also be challenging to walk or go about a normal routine due to discomfort.
 This is usually seen only after a very drastic weight loss or sometimes pregnancy.
-The tissue underneath and the old muscles does not need to be tightened, and surgery occurs only below the belly button to remove the problematic pannus.
+The tissue underneath and the muscles are not tightened during this procedure and surgery occurs only below the belly button to remove the problematic pannus.
+A panniculectomy is considered a functional surgery, not involving many of the cosmetic benefits of a tummy tuck.
 A tummy tuck is generally more cosmetic in nature and involves tightening of the abdominal muscles and tissues of the stomach, and release of the extra fat and skin all the way up to the rib cage.

 Is there a better time of year to have a panniculectomy performed?